MARHD/Mini-Drone/README.md

 ## Specifications
 - Quadracopter with optical flow sensor and range finder
-- Cost: R5273 (Excluding shipping, compatable transmitter and 2S LiPo battery charger)
+- Cost: R 5273 (Excluding optical flow sensor, shipping, compatable transmitter and 2S LiPo battery charger), price can be reduced with the replacement of the Pixracer for an Omnibus F4 Pro
 - Uses Pixracer R15 flight controller/autopilot, running ArduPilot
 - Take-off weight including battery: 107g
 - Recommended payload capacity: 60g